Micrograph

 A micrograph contains extensive details of microstructure.
 A wealth of information can be obtained from a simple micrograph like behavior of the material under different conditions, the phases found in the system, failure analysis, grain size estimation, elemental analysis and so on.
 Micrographs are widely used in all fields of microscopy.

 Types

 Photomicrograph

 A light micrograph or photomicrograph is a micrograph prepared using an optical microscope, a process referred to as photomicroscopy.
 At a basic level, photomicroscopy may be performed simply by connecting a camera to a microscope, thereby enabling the user to take photographs at reasonably high magnification.

-Scientific use began in England in 1850 by Prof Richard Hill Norris FRSE for his studies of blood cells.
+Scientific use began in England in 1850 by Richard Hill Norris FRSE for his studies of blood cells.

 Roman Vishniac was a pioneer in the field of photomicroscopy, specializing in the photography of living creatures in full motion.
 He also made major developments in light-interruption photography and color photomicroscopy.

 Photomicrographs may also be obtained using a USB microscope attached directly to a home computer or laptop.